ShobanChiddarth/Dental-Patient-Management-System/src/help.md

                in database `SrisakthiPatients`, table `patients`
 - update patient: update a patient in table `patients` in database `SrisakthiPatients` You must provide `patientID`
-NOTE: You can\'t delete patients
+NOTE: You can't delete patients

 APPOINTMENTS
 ------------